 “But not beyond the realm of historical experience,” he clarifies.

-Given the heated, often frayed nature of the debate—which can even become fraught at times—it’s no wonder sources are increasingly reluctant to raise their heads above the parapet.
+Given the heated, often frayed nature of the debate—which even becomes fraught, at times—it’s no wonder sources are increasingly reluctant to raise their heads above the parapet.
 Our expert gives his name only as Roger Pielke.
 As to whether he’s Junior or Senior, I’m forced to respect his anonymity.

 “We know a hurricane can act erratically, and more aggressively, if it’s injured,” Dr Pielke tells me.
-“There are also cases where a female has been rejected by other hurricanes—for reasons still not clear—which can precipitate long or repeated excursions into human-occupied territory.”
+“There are also cases where a female has been rejected by the other hurricanes—for reasons still not clear—which then precipitates long or repeated excursions into human-occupied territory.”

 I ask whether Sandy might “just [be] confused” by the distress calls of another lost or stranded hurricane, but Pielke has little patience for such folk-scientific category errors.

 “No. No. They’re hurricanes, not Cuvier’s beaked whales.
 I’ve probably fielded ten calls today from you ‘science communication’ folks—whatever that means—asking me to validate this urban myth, and it’s not even lunchtime.